zama-ai/concrete/docs/dev/GETTING-STARTED.md

       - extensions: utilities that provide special functionality to our users
       - representation: type definitions of intermediate representation
       - tracing: utilities for generic function tracing used during intermediate representation creation
-    - hnumpy: numpy frontend of hdk
+    - numpy: numpy frontend of hdk

 ## Working in Docker